-Andrew Carnegie is arguably the most famous member of the South Fork Fishing & Hunting Club.
+Andrew Carnegie is arguably the most famous member of the South Fork Fishing and Hunting Club, though of all the members, he probably spent the least amount of time there, if he spent any time there at all.
 Carnegie was born on November 25, 1835, in Dunfermline, Scotland to Margaret and William Carnegie, in a two-story stone cottage.
 Nicknamed, "Andra" he spent much of his early years with his uncle George Lauder who often took his son, George Jr., and Andra on long walks to tell them stories of Scottish ancestry, recite lines from Robert Burns, and also, according to Andrew, to tell some pretty scary ghost stories.

 During his boyhood in Scotland, he was an eyewitness to political excitement over the Scottish, "National Petition for a People's Charter," which was voted down by Parliament.
 The leaders of this movement advocated for nonviolence and, therefore, allowed children like Andrew to participate in meetings.
-He may have been influenced by his uncle, but accounts indicate his father did not participate in the agitation.
+He may have been influenced by his uncle, as accounts indicate his father did not participate in the agitation.

 He started school at age eight, the typical age for starting school in Scotland.
 He attended the Rolland School on Priory Lane.
 Every morning before school, he had to fetch water from the town reservoir.
 At the age of 10, he went to work for both his uncle and mother, running errands, keeping accounts, and maybe even clerking.